Blackjacx/SHSearchBar/README.md

 ## Next Steps

 - solve the scaling text on textField width animation bug when there are multiple SHSearchBars on the same view (like in the example)
-- put the examples with images in this readme (improve readme)
+- put code examples in this readme (improve readme)
 - become POST 1.0.0
 - Implement Github CHANGELOG
 - Improve documentation